lanistor/react-mobx-tutorial/README.md

 # React-Mobx-Tutorial
-An tutorial of React with mobx.
+A tutorial of React with mobx.

 ## Introduction
   * `Library` : React + Mobx + React-Flex-Router